Serpent seed: Mainstream Christianity

 Critics argue that the doctrine foments division and fuels racism, which makes it an unhealthy belief which is incompatible with Christianity because the belief itself leads to sin.
 One Christian apologetics group states, "Although an idea should not be criticized when it is wrongly applied, it is appropriate to condemn an idea when it logically leads to sin.
 A philosophy that teaches that some races or people are universally satanic, like the serpent seed doctrine, is one such philosophy."
 Also writing on the topic, Rev. John Brisby stated, "The Serpent's Seed doctrine is the hallmark of most radical hate groups today.
 Whether it involves neo-Nazis, right-wing militias, or one of the many other white supremacist groups, most of them share this doctrine in common.
 How do they justify their hatred towards Jews, non-whites, and others?
 They believe that these people are not real people at all!"

 Other criticisms of the doctrine point out the theological repercussions of blurring traditional Christianity's interpretation of the doctrine of original sin.
 The serpent seed doctrine characterizes original sin as a feature of genetic inheritance rather than a spiritual condition.
-Mainstream Christianity teaches the belief that all individuals are the spiritual children of Satan because they were born in a state of original sin.
-Through the act of Christian conversion, individuals can become children of God through adoption.
+Mainstream Christianity teaches the belief that all human beings are equally sinful before God and incapable of redemption.
+Through faith in Jesus Christ, individuals can become children of God through adoption.
 The serpent seed doctrine undermines the basic teachings of Christian conversion by teaching the belief that only individuals who are descended from Adam are the inherent children of God, a belief which classifies them as the only people who do not need to convert to Christianity, while the Serpent's seedline is irredeemable.